Reinventing meat is a tipping point

 Bruce Friedrich spent the last two decades as a grassroots activist working in American inner city soup kitchens to feed the hungry, and as a leader of the animal protection movement.
-In 2016 he launched the Washington DC-based think tank The Good Food Institute to advocate and lobby for alternatives to conventional animal agriculture, and accelerate the birth of the “clean” meat industry.
+In 2016 he launched the Washington DC-based think tank The Good Food Institute to advocate and lobby for alternatives to conventional animal agriculture, and to accelerate the birth of the “clean” meat industry.